holgerimbery/ACSforMCS/wiki/Overview-and-Features.md

 ### **Data Flow Process**

-1. **📱 Call Initiation**: Customer dials the ACS phone number
+1. **Call Initiation**: Customer dials the ACS phone number
-2. **🔔 Event Trigger**: Azure Communication Services triggers an EventGrid webhook
+2. **Event Trigger**: Azure Communication Services triggers an EventGrid webhook
-3. **🤝 Call Connection**: Application answers the call and starts transcription
+3. **Call Connection**: Application answers the call and starts transcription
-4. **🤖 Bot Conversation**: DirectLine conversation is initiated with Copilot Studio
+4. **Bot Conversation**: DirectLine conversation is initiated with Copilot Studio
-5. **🎤 Speech Processing**: Audio is transcribed to text and sent to the bot
+5. **Speech Processing**: Audio is transcribed to text and sent to the bot
-6. **💬 Bot Response**: Bot responses are converted to speech and played to the caller
+6. **Bot Response**: Bot responses are converted to speech and played to the caller
-7. **🔄 Conversation Loop**: Process continues until completion or transfer
+7. **Conversation Loop**: Process continues until completion or transfer
-8. **📞 Call Management**: Transfer to human agent or graceful termination
+8. **Call Management**: Transfer to human agent or graceful termination

-## 🛠️ Technology Stack
+## Technology Stack

 ### **Core Framework**
 - **.NET 9** - Latest .NET framework with performance improvements